AdguardTeam/AdGuardExtra/README.md

 Please note that it is only useful on a limited set of websites, and it does nothing on the websites not from this list.

-For problematic sites that frequently change their code, the solution for that sites is only included in the AdGuard Extra Userscript version, which can be installed via Tampermonkey.
-The repository provides a list of problem sites marked with the 'problematic' label.
-Installation instructions can be found in the [AdGuard Extra Userscript section](https://github.com/AdguardTeam/AdGuardExtra?tab=readme-ov-file#userscript).
+For problematic sites that change their code frequently, the solution is only included in the AdGuard Extra Userscript version.
+This version can be installed via Tampermonkey or via the AdGuard app for Mac, Windows or Android.

+* If you are using Tampermonkey, installation instructions can be found in [AdGuard Extra Userscript](https://github.com/AdguardTeam/AdGuardExtra?tab=readme-ov-file#userscript).

+* If you use the AdGuard apps for Mac and Windows, simply enable AdGuard Extra in the `Extensions` section.
+In AdGuard for Android, you can enable AdGuard Extra in the `Userscript` section `Settings --> Filtering --> Userscripts`.

+The repository provides a list of problematic sites labelled `problematic`.